SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/ms-graph-azure-ad-reporting.md

 ```
 </details>

-## Setup Collection
+## Set up collection

-Follow the instructions for setting up [Microsoft Graph Azure AD Protection](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/ms-graph-azure-ad-reporting-source/) source and use the same source category while installing the app.
+Follow the instructions for setting up [Microsoft Graph Azure AD Reporting](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/ms-graph-azure-ad-reporting-source/) source and use the same source category while installing the app.

-## Installing the Microsoft Graph Azure AD Protection app​
+## Installing the Microsoft Graph Azure AD Reporting app​

-This section has instructions for installing the Microsoft Graph Azure AD Protection app for Sumo Logic and descriptions of each of the dashboards.
+This section has instructions for installing the Microsoft Graph Azure AD Reporting app for Sumo Logic and descriptions of each of the dashboards.

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.
 1. From the **App Catalog**, search for the app and select it.
 1. Select **Add Integration** button to install the app.
-1. Configure **Microsoft Graph Azure AD Protection** app using the steps described in the [Microsoft Graph Azure AD Protection Cloud-to-Cloud Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/ms-graph-azure-ad-reporting-source/).
+1. Configure **Microsoft Graph Azure AD Reporting** app using the steps described in the [Microsoft Graph Azure AD Reporting Cloud-to-Cloud Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/ms-graph-azure-ad-reporting-source/).
 If you already have set up your data, skip this step by clicking on **Next**.
 1. Complete the following fields:
    1. **Data Source**.
 Select either of these options for the data source:
       * Choose **Source Category** and then choose a source category from the list.